 “I need to merge multiple files”¶

 Currently, only single files can be imported with Disco.
 If you have parts of your event log distributed over multiple data sets, you need to do some extra pre-processing work before you can start your process mining analysis.
-Databases or specialized tools can be used to do the merging.
+Databases or specialized data transformation tools (for example, ETL tools like KNIME) can be used to do the merging.

 Contact the IT support staff who extracted the data for you, or get in touch with us to help you with this.

 “Disco has problems reading my file”¶

 If not all lines in your CSV or Excel file can be read, then Disco tells you about it (see Figure 24).

 To find out what the problem is, open the file and compare the line that is reported with the line before.
 Can you see a difference?
 Does the problematic line have more or less columns than all the other lines before?
 Are there wrong quotes?